Category Archives: Excerpt

 Giving the spittlestalk’s pink petals a last caress, I rushed from the garden.
 We moved away from Ivory Castle toward the portal ring near the western wall.
 The castle received its name more than a thousand years ago when my ancestors built it, along with the rest of the keep, using stones of that light, creamy color from a nearby quarry.
 Tadeus led me past the training area and barracks at a near run.
 He was the only male cousin I liked, and he was always kind to me.
 His older brother was vicious, much like his father, and he enjoyed finding ways to demean me.

 Finally, we arrived at a large, open field used for public events and mustering troops.
-Armed fae and their war horses filled most of the trampled space where grass didn’t stand a chance to grow.
+Armed fae and war horses filled most of the trampled space where grass didn’t stand a chance to grow.
 Shock filled me since we only had two hundred stationed here full-time, which meant my uncle must have requisitioned more from Tradain, where we housed the main army.

-Tadeus and I worked our way over to the portal gate—also known as a faery ring by outsiders—past rows and rows of elves on their mounts, along with fae of various races on foot.
-They all wore matching green and black uniforms, dark plate armor with the hippogriff crest, and a complement of weapons and shields strapped to their bodies.
-It seemed they’d waited until the last moment to call for me, and now I had no time to prepare.
+Tadeus and I worked our way toward the portal gate—also known as a faery ring by outsiders—past rows and rows of elves on their mounts, along with fae of various races on foot.
+The centaurs in the middle, with their long spears and swishing tails, stood out the most.
+Everyone wore matching green and black uniforms, dark plate armor with the hippogriff crest, and a complement of weapons and shields strapped to their bodies.
+All eyes were on me as I passed by them with anxious anticipation filling the air, along with an eye-watering amount of sweat and fresh horse dung.

+I hated being the center of attention, but it couldn’t be helped.
+It seemed they’d waited until the last moment to call for me.
 Why was I not surprised?
 I was always an afterthought until it was time to leave, and no one else in the keep could channel a portal to a border village and maintain it long enough for several hundred troops to pass.

 Tadeus led me to the side of the gate where my bay mare, Astra, waited.
 He handed me a small pouch of the holmium I needed to work my magic, and I clutched the precious mineral tightly.
 Through the thin, black cloth, I could feel its hum of energy.
 Few fae could use the finely ground ore for their magic, but it was a necessity for opening portals.

 I mounted my horse, wanting to be ready to leave directly after the regiment.
 Carefully, I poured a third of the powder onto my palm before pocketing the bag.
 Drawing a deep breath, I began chanting and extended my hand toward the dark silver ring that stood twice as high as me on my mare.
 Ivory-colored support stones held it upright.
-Seventeen dark gray algodonite stones about the size of my palm were evenly spaced around the circle, each displaying a different symbol carved into their flattened surface.
+Seventeen dark gray algodonite stones about the size of my palm were evenly spaced around the circle, each displaying a different symbol carved into their flat surface.

 When I started using my gift as an adolescent, it took me several minutes to open a portal to border villages two hundred or more miles away.
 Now, it only took me ten seconds.
 My power had grown considerably since it first developed nearly twenty years ago.
 It also helped that I had a lot of practice and had become the best in the realm at doing it.
 Only a few people I trusted knew exactly how good I’d become.
 I kept that a secret, or else my family would use me in ways that would stain my soul.